josephmontes/VAA/README.md

 - The table below shows that the league average VAA for 4-Seam Fastball is strongly trending towards this -4.5 degrees value
    - the column 'inches' refers to inches from the top of the zone
    - this also shows that 4-Seam Fastballs are being thrown closer to the top of the zone each season
-   - and it there's a significant jump after the 2021 season
+   - there's a notable jump after the 2021 season

 ![Screenshot 2023-08-29 235028](https://github.com/josephmontes/VAA/assets/125607783/7c540b71-5599-49a5-9fae-60d39f39eafc)

 #### But are all 4-Seam Fastballs thrown at this -4.5 angle or greater the same?
    - Following the trend in the third table up, that showed fastball height increasing, I investigated how wOBA changes as VAA and fastball height change
+   - The midpoint is set at .305 wOBA value from the table above

 ![Screenshot 2023-09-05 165702](https://github.com/josephmontes/VAA/assets/125607783/bb108dac-bc73-4f47-9399-82613ec9608c)

 - This graph shows that the 5 inches below and 5.5 inches above the strikezone is the most effective place for fastballs
-- the midpoint is set at .305 value from the average wOBA value for -4.5 degree 4-Seam Fastballs from the table above

-the table below shows this to be particularly true
+#### the table below shows the wOBA for 4-Seam Fastballs in that -5 to 5.5 inch zone (1) vs. outside of that zone (0)

 ![Screenshot 2023-09-05 170211](https://github.com/josephmontes/VAA/assets/125607783/3a8e5bdc-e03b-4a7a-92e6-a13b4787ba7a)